-In order to validate this measure, we correlated the children's scores on the overall assessment with a measure of children's reading comprehension.
-Because four children could not be given the reading comprehension test, the Pearson correlation for these assessments was based on 163 cases.
-The correlation was r=.72, which is high and was significant at the .001 level.
-This provides evidence in support of the validity of this assessment.
+In order to validate this measure, the children's scores were correlated on the overall assessment with a measure of children's reading comprehension.
+Because four children could not be given the reading comprehension test, the Pearson r correlation for these assessments was based on 163 cases.
+The correlation was r = 0.72, which is high, and was significant at the 0.001 level.
+This provides evidence in support of the validity of the assessment.